banepwn/wbui/README.md

 Does nothing.
 Called when a key is released.
 #### element:textInput(**string**: text)
 Does nothing.
 Called when text is entered.
 Requires `love.keyboard.setTextInput(true)`.
 UTF-8 encoding.
+#### element:center()
+Sets the element's position to be centered.
+Make sure you set the width and height before calling this method.
 #### **number**: element.x
 X position.
 #### **number**: element.y